Antoine Semenyo Equals Michael Essien’s 19-Year Record With Carabao Cup Triumph

 Source: Getty Images

-Semenyo eyes more glory with City and Ghana
+Semenyo eyes glory with City and Ghana

-There is little time for celebration.
-City are still chasing more honours this season.
-After their exit from the Champions League following a heavy aggregate defeat, attention has shifted to domestic competitions.
+Following their exit from the Champions League after a 5-1 aggregate defeat, focus has now shifted to domestic competitions.

 Semenyo fired warning to Arsenal before final

-Earlier, YEN.com.gh reported that Antoine Semenyo sent a subtle warning to Arsenal ahead of his first major final with Manchester City.
+Earlier, YEN.com.gh reported that Antoine Semenyo sent a warning to Arsenal ahead of his first major final with Manchester City.

 Source: YEN.com.gh